ssahare-hub/NEAT-BioInspiredProject/README.md

 6. Add selection in crossover and/or cloning
 7. Offsprings are produced proportional to the best performing candidates/genomes
 8. Species -> change crossover
-9. Parallel evaluation of genomes - try to parallelize openai gym using the old brain
-10.